jankaszel/simple-annotation-server/README.md

 ### Usage

 With a recent version of Node.js installed (`v12` should be sufficient), install all dependencies via `npm install`.
-Then, start the annotation server via `node index.js`—3000 will be its default port.
+Then, start the annotation server via `./bin/server.js index.js`—3000 will be its default port.
 With each start, the annotation server will generate a new, random API token which will be reported in its terminal output during startup.

 #### Creating Users